picymru/docs.codedin.wales/docs/devicelab/directions.md

 Device Lab is close to the M4, A483, A4067

 **Car Parking**
 Car parking is available, for various cost and a short walk away from the Device Lab.
-For more information, please see [Parkopedia](http://en.parkopedia.co.uk/parking/locations/techhub_cafe_kings_lane_swansea_united_kingdom_gcjjwm9zxmr)
+For more information, please see [Parkopedia](http://en.parkopedia.co.uk/parking/locations/techhub_cafe_kings_lane_swansea_united_kingdom_gcjjwm9zxmr) or [Swansea County Council](http://www.swansea.gov.uk/article/3740/Car-parking-charges)

 ## Rail
 Swansea Railway Station is a 5 minute walk from the Device Lab and is served by both [Arriva Trains Wales](http://www.arrivatrains.wales) and [Great Western Railway](http://gwr.com)